docknetwork/crypto/schnorr_pok/README.md

 challenge `c` but won't know which response `s1` or `s2` or both were incorrect.
 This is not the case with the implemented variant as verifier checks 2 equations `s1 = r1 + x1*c` and `s2 = r2 + x2*c`

+So even though the crate's name is `schnorr_pok`, it implements other protocols too.

 [`Inequality`]: https://docs.rs/schnorr_pok/latest/schnorr_pok/inequality/
 [`discrete_log_pairing`]: https://docs.rs/schnorr_pok/latest/schnorr_pok/discrete_log_pairing/